jirenius/csharp-res/README.md

 ---

-Library for .NET used to create REST, real time, and RPC APIs, where all your reactive web clients are synchronized seamlessly through [Resgate](https://github.com/resgateio/resgate).
+Library for .NET used to create next generation REST, real time, and RPC APIs, where all your reactive web clients are synchronized seamlessly through [Resgate](https://github.com/resgateio/resgate).

 Visit [Resgate.io](https://resgate.io) for more information.